-At Reviews.co.uk your customers can share their experiences on both Facebook and Twitter, and with Facebook having over 1 million active daily users, this will help towards boosting reviews.
+With Reviews.io your customers can share their experiences on both Facebook and Twitter, and with Facebook having over 1 million active daily users, engaging with a wide brand community will help towards boosting reviews.

 Facebook and Google

-So we know we can use 3rd Party collection and post on social media sites such as Facebook, but you can take steps to boost collection on Facebook and Google too.
+So we know we can collect Local Reviews and post reviews on social media sites such as Facebook, but you can take individual steps to boost collection on Facebook and Google.